zachpinto/walmart-proximity/README.md

-# Title
+# Walmart Proximity Analysis
 ==============================

-## Demo

 ## Introduction
 - **Background**:
     - This project explores the proximity of populations to Walmart locations, integrating geospatial data and statistical analysis.
-    - A comprehensive study on accessibility, socio-economic factors, and demographic analysis.
 - **Objectives**:
-    - To analyze the correlation between Walmart proximity and socio-economic factors like median household income and rural-urban classifications.
+    - To analyze the correlation between Walmart proximity and factors such as median household income and (RUCA) rural-urban classifications.
-    - Develop models to predict driving distances and times to Walmart locations.
+    - Develop models to predict driving distances and driving times to Walmart locations.
 - **Research Questions**:
-    - How does the proximity of Walmarts vary with socio-economic and demographic factors?
     - Can we accurately predict driving time and distance to Walmarts for different populations?
+    - How does the proximity of Walmarts vary with various economic predictor variables?

 ## Data
 - **Data Sources**:
+    - Scraped Walmart location data from the Walmart [store locator webpage](https://www.walmart.com/store-finder)
-    - Utilized datasets include Walmart locations, zip code demographics, and RUCA (Rural-Urban Commuting Area) classifications.
+    - Sourced zip code and RUCA classification from the USDA [RUCA Codes](https://www.ers.usda.gov/data-products/rural-urban-commuting-area-codes/)
-    - Geospatial coordinates for Walmart stores and zip code areas were integrated for proximity analysis.
+    - Geospatial coordinates for Walmart stores and zip code areas were integrated for proximity analysis using the GeoPy library for python
 - **Data Attributes**:
     - Analyzed attributes include zip code populations, median household incomes, and geospatial data for Walmarts and zip code areas.

 ## Methodology
 - **Data Processing**:
-    - Data from various sources were cleaned, merged, and transformed for analysis.
+    - Data from the sources were cleaned, merged, and transformed for analysis.
     - RUCA codes were encoded, and great circle distances were calculated for proximity analysis.
 - **Geospatial Analysis**:
     - Utilized geospatial data to assess the proximity of populations to Walmart stores.
+    - The general assumption is that great circle distance serves a generally strong predictor of actual driving distance/time distance.
     - Created visualizations to explore spatial relationships and distributions.
 - **Statistical Analysis**:
-    - Developed linear regression models to predict driving distances and times.
+    - Developed linear regression models to predict driving distances and times using great cirlce distance
-    - Conducted correlation and descriptive analyses to understand socio-economic impacts on Walmart accessibility.
+    - Conducted correlation and descriptive analyses to understand pfdcitor impacts on Walmart accessibility.
 - **User Interface**:
     - Leveraged Tableau for dynamic visualizations and interactive data exploration.